lonnie-smith/gnomic/data/R/russell_in_praise_of_idleness.md

 ---
-title: "\"In Praise of Idleness\""
+title: "“In Praise of Idleness”"
 publicationYear: 1932
 author: Russell, Bertrand
 date: 06/16/2008